BioinfoMachineLearning/EnQA/README.md

   --disto_type                  type of 2D features, can be "cov64", "cov25" or "esto9"
-  --alphafold_prediction        path to AlphaFold2 predictions, should include files with names: result_model_[1-5].pkl --alphafold_feature_cache     Optional, path to temp folder which saves intermediate alphafold_features
+  --alphafold_prediction        path to AlphaFold2 predictions, should include files with names: result_model_[1-5].pkl --alphafold_feature_cache     Optional, path to temp folder which saves intermediate alphafold_features --af2_pdb                     Optional.
+PDBs from AlphaFold2 predcition.
+Used for index correction when missing residues exist in input file.
 ```

 # Example usages